 Temperature Rating

 Let’s make this clear right off the bat: It’s important not to treat sleeping bag temperature ratings as hard truth.
-Unlike backpacking bags, which are mostly assigned a rating through a standardized process (formerly the EN rating system and more recently the ISO), individual manufacturers assign the ratings for the majority of camping bags.
+Unlike backpacking bags, which are mostly assigned a rating through a standardized process (formerly the EN rating system and, more recently, the ISO), individual manufacturers assign the ratings for the majority of camping bags.
 As such, there are some major discrepancies once you have them out in the real world.
 One reason for this is due to the shape of many camping bags—a rectangular bag that has a wide opening on one end will not retain heat in the same way a sealed-off mummy bag can.

 In the end, the temperature rating does have value and you should use it as a basic guideline.
 In choosing the proper approximate rating, try to get an idea of the very coldest temperature you'll be experiencing overnight.
 Once you have that number, it’s a good idea to build in a little buffer (we like an extra 10-15 degrees) to avoid getting cold.
 Keep in mind that the temperature rating is closer to a survivability rating than being comfortable and warm.
-So if the nighttime temps will get down to 40°F, a bag rated to 25 or 30 degrees would be our preference.
+So if the nighttime temps will get down to 40 degrees Fahrenheit, a bag rated to 25 or 30 degrees would be our preference.
 Other factors to consider are your age—people typically don’t sleep as warm the older they get—and whether you are a cold or warm sleeper.
 Most campers stick to the warmer months for their outdoor adventuring, and as a result, most of the sleeping bags on this list are rated in the 25 to 40-degree range.

 Camping sleeping bag (EN rating)